-Note: This article was first published on 3rd August 2017.
+Note: This article was first published on 3rd August 2017 and republished again as it's our Tech Awards 2018 winner of the Best Ultraportable Notebook category.

 LG marked the return to the local notebook scene with a bang last year with the incredible LG gram 14 and 15 notebooks.
 We reviewed the original gram 15 and found it to be a very good notebook.
 Even though it has a 15-inch display, lightweight materials used in its construction means that it weighs a scant 980g.
 That's even less than most 13-inch Ultrabooks.
 It’s even less than an 11-inch MacBook Air!